colleenjg/OpenScope_CA_Analysis/README.md

 This code was written by:

 * Colleen Gillon  (colleen.gillon@mail.utoronto.ca)
+* Jay Pina (jay.pina@pitt.edu)
 * Joel Zylberberg (joel.zylberberg@gmail.com)
 * Blake Richards  (blake.richards@utoronto.ca)

-The code also uses some code snippets from authors at the Allen.
+The code also uses some modules shared by authors at the Allen.
 The authors of the code cannot guarantee support for its usage.